SharonSenag/lrthw_exercises/intro/Readme.md

 >Why do you need to not copy and paste?

 Copy and pasting takes away the effectiveness of lessons.
 Better to type every line so as to train a progammers hands, brain, and mind in how to read, write, and see code.

 >Why is Practice and Persistence important?

-If you break the problem down into small exercises and lessons, and do them every day, you can learn to do almost anything.

-If you focus on slowly improving and enjoying the learning process, then you will benefit no matter how good you are at it.